 2014 through 2016 were years of re-forming and re-shaping the ministry, as well as addressing interior and exterior maintenance needs.
 During this time a directing board was formed and a new legal foundation established, as well as needed remodeling and maintenance being completed on the property.
 The kitchens and main bathrooms in each of the four houses have been remodeled, houses have been re-painted where needed, and furniture has been re-upholstered and otherwise repaired.

-2018 has also included the further broadening of the Foundation’s outreach and ministry to children and families!
+2018 also included the further broadening of the Foundation’s outreach and ministry to children and families!
 Mid-year marked the arrival to the ministry property of APEM, a Foundation established in Santiago to open Christian pregnancy centers.
-Difficult to believe, but their opening to the public in September 2018 represents the very first Christian pregnancy center in Santiago–Chile’s capital city of between 6 and 7 million people.
+Difficult to believe, but their opening to the public in September 2018 represented the very first Christian pregnancy center in Santiago–Chile’s capital city of between 6 and 7 million people.

 This is especially significant in light of abortion becoming legal in the country in certain circumstances and the political push to make it even more accessible in all cases.
 Here is a link to our interview with Kathy Anderson, president of APEM: https://youtu.be/yGk-bZV9-34

-1. Our work with children and their families will now take place under the direction of a corporation/foundation, La Fundación “El MINISTERIO DE LA FAMILIA CRISTIANA” (THE CHRISTIAN FAMILY MINISTRY).
-Its board consists of four or more members, including Jack and Janine.
+1. Our work with children and their families now takes place under the direction of a corporation/foundation, La Fundación “El MINISTERIO DE LA FAMILIA CRISTIANA” (THE CHRISTIAN FAMILY MINISTRY).
+Its board consists of four members, including Jack and Janine.
 The foundation’s organizing statutes were officially approved by the government in September, 2015.
 A significant benefit of being a legally-recognized Foundation in Chile will be its ability to seek financial support within the country from a variety of sources, both private and public.

 2. The Residence board is responsible for all Residence policies and for all Residence staff.